sam-wee/edb-osp/_resources/0-covid-19.md

 - Serve out your 14-day Stay-Home Notice (SHN) upon entering Singapore.
 We know you miss your loved ones, but please practice safe distancing.
 If possible, stay at a temporary accommodation.
 View the special rates we've negotiated with the hotels [here](http://go.gov.sg/sgn-shnaccom) or download the list [here](/docs/Hotel-Accommodation-Rates-for-Returning-Overseas-Singaporeans.pdf).

 - **It is mandatory for all Singaporeans returning from US and UK and arriving from 25 Mar 2359 onwards to stay at designated government-arranged facilities for the duration of their SHN period.** Those who are affected do not need to apply or make any bookings.
 You may contact the SHN helpline at +65 6812 5555 for more information.
-Read our FAQs [here](/docs/FAQs-for-Returning-Singaporeans.pdf).
+You may refer to our FAQs [here](/docs/FAQs-for-Returning-Singaporeans.pdf).

 - Maintain a record of who you come into close contact with.
 Example: Take note of the taxi or private hire vehicle number.
 [Download TraceTogether](http://go.gov.sg/traceapp) for better contact tracing efforts if you have a SG number.
 This can be your friend /parent's phone number.